elegant-scipy/elegant-scipy/markdown/preface.markdown

 Enter GitHub.

 GitHub (https://github.com/) is a website for hosting, sharing and developing code.
-It is based on Git version control software (http://git-scm.com/).
+It is based on the Git version control software (http://git-scm.com/).
-We will help you get started in GitHub land, but there are some great resources for a more in-depth experience, e.g **[ED NOTE, reference GitHub book http://shop.oreilly.com/product/0636920033059.do]**
+We will help you get started in the GitHub land, but there are some great resources for a more in-depth experience, e.g **[ED NOTE, reference GitHub book http://shop.oreilly.com/product/0636920033059.do]**

-GitHub has had a massive effect on open source contributions, particularly in Python.
+GitHub has had a massive effect on open source contributions, particularly in Python. **IS THERE EVIDENCE THAT GITHUB HAS PARTICULARLY BEEN USEFUL FOR PYTHON?**
+**TRANSITION SENTENCE NEEDED**
 GitHub allows users to publish code.
-Anyone can come along and create a copy (called a *fork*) of the code and edit it to their heart's content.
+Once a code is published, anyone can come along and create a copy (called a *fork*) of the code and edit it to their heart's content.
-They can eventually contribute those changes back into the original by creating a *pull request*.
+They can even contribute those changes back into the original by creating a *pull request*.
-There are some nice features like managing issues and change requests, as well as who can directly edit your code.
+~~There are some nice features like managing issues and change requests, as well as who can directly edit your code.
-You can even keep track of edits, contributors and other fun stats.
-There are a whole bunch of other great GitHub features, but we will leave many them for you to discover and some for you to read in later chapters.
+You can even keep track of edits, contributors and other fun stats.~~ There are a whole bunch of other great GitHub features, but we will leave many them for you to discover and some for you to read in later chapters.

-In essence, GitHub has democratized software development.
-It has substantially reduced the barrier to entry.
+In essence, GitHub has democratized software development by substantially reducing the barrier to entry.

 ![The impact of GitHub](https://jakevdp.github.io/figures/author_count.png) **[Used with permission of the author, Jake VanderPlas]**

 ### Make your Mark on the SciPy Ecosystem

-Once you have become more comfortable with SciPy and started using it for your research, you may find that a particular package is lacking a feature you need, or you think that you can do something more efficiently, or perhaps you've found a bug.
+As you gain more experience with SciPy, maybe you'll find that a particular package is lacking a feature you need.
+Maybe you found a bug.
+Maybe you think you can improve the package.
 When you reach this point, it's time to start contributing to the SciPy Ecosystem.

-We strongly encourage you to try doing this.
-The community lives because people are willing to share their code and improve existing code.
+The community lives on because of shared codes and continued improvements

-Beyond any altruistic reasons for contributing, there are some very practical personal benefits.
+Contributing to SciPy brings personal benefits as well.
-By engaging with the community you will become a better coder.
+By engaging with the community, you will become a better coder, as your contributions will be reviewed with feedback.
-Any code you contribute will be reviewed by others and you will receive feedback.
-As a side effect, you will learn how to use Git and GitHub, which are very useful tools for maintaining and sharing your own code.
+Along the way, you will learn to use Git and GitHub, which are useful tools for maintaining and sharing your own code.
-You may even find that interacting with the SciPy community provides you with a broader scientific network, and surprising career opportunities.
+You may even find that interacting with the SciPy community provides you with a broader scientific network and surprising career opportunities.

-Later in Elegant SciPy we will show you how to contribute your new skills to the GitHub-hosted projects that comprise most of the scientific Python ecosystem.
+Later in *Elegant SciPy*, we will show you how to use your new skills to contribute to the GitHub-hosted projects.
-In the meantime we want you to start thinking about being more than just a SciPy user.
+In the meantime, we want you to start thinking about being more than just a SciPy user.
-You are joining a community and we hope you will keep making it a better place for all scientific coders.
+You are joining a community, and we hope you will keep making it a better place for all scientific coders.

 ### A Touch of Whimsy with your Py

 In case you were worried that the SciPy community might be an imposing place to the newcomer, remember that it is made of people like you, scientists, usually with a great sense of humor.

 In the land of Python, it is inevitable that you find some Monty Python references.
-The package Airspeed Velocity (http://spacetelescope.github.io/asv/using.html) measures your software's speed (more on this later), and references "what is the airspeed velocity of an unladen swallow?" from *Monty Python and the Holy Grail*.
+The package Airspeed Velocity (http://spacetelescope.github.io/asv/using.html) measures your software's speed (more on this later).
+The name is a reference to the line "what is the airspeed velocity of an unladen swallow?" from *Monty Python and the Holy Grail*.

-Another amusingly titled package is "Sux", which allows you to use Python 2 packages from Python 3.
+Another amusing package title is "Sux", which allows you to use Python 2 packages from Python 3.
 This is a play on "six", which lets you use Python 3 syntax in Python 2, with a New Zealand accent.
 Sux syntax makes it less frustrating to use Python 2-only packages after you've moved to Python 3: